What a product manager is: the core skill sets and competencies to become a successful guru in product management.

 Even the most experienced product manager can’t make every decision.
 They can spend all day answering questions and never finish.
 One of the keys to effective product management is allowing the team to make their own decisions by creating a shared brain.

 Be a human and only then a manager.
-You will probably be a more good and reliable PM if you invite each person from your team for coffee and listen to them.
+You will probably be a better and more reliable PM if you invite each person from your team for a coffee and listen to them.

-Start with listening to colleagues and understanding how they’re influenced.
-Then figure out how to get them on board with your point of view.
-Becoming a good storyteller will take you a long way but it worth your effort.
+Start with listening to colleagues, then figure out how to get them on board with your point of view.
+Becoming a good storyteller will take you a long way, but it is worth your effort.

 5. Learn to explain your decision

-It is rather important to first make the right choice, and then be able to explain why you made it.
-If you can explain your decision, someone can still not like it.
-But more often they will respect the way you made it.
+It is rather important to first make the right choice, and then find the right way to explain why you made it.
 Effective product managers always know how to deal with it.
+Though in most cases, they will respect the way you made it, someone can still disagree even if you can explain your decision.

 An efficient product manager is the first representative of a product.
-This should be a strong ambassador for connecting the product with the outside world.
+He or she should be a strong ambassador for connecting the product with the outside world.

 All PMs should care about the product’s success from its conception through production and launch.
-They must clearly understand the market they are targeting and work on the global strategy, positioning, and the future their product will face.
+They must clearly understand the market they target and work on the global strategy, positioning, and the future their product will face.

 Despite the possible challenges and difficulties, and the need to have enough skills, we believe that every talented person can become a product manager.